School Safety and Emergency Resources

 Fiscal Year 2022 - 2023

-The Monterey County Office of Education (MCOE) provides leadership for the development of school emergency and safety plans through the Department of General Services.
+The Monterey County Office of Education (MCOE) provides leadership for the development of school emergency and safety plans through the Office of the Deputy Superintendent.

 The MCOE continues its efforts to coordinate a countywide effort to standardize procedures for crisis management and emergency response.

-The County has adopted the training program know as (A.L.I.C.E) Alert, Lockdown, Inform, Counter, Evacuate to update our response mechanism for Active Shooter.
+The County has adopted the training program through MC Kimball and Associates to update our response mechanism for Active Shooter.

 The Monterey County Office of Education and the Monterey County Sheriff's Office have established a School Safety Workgroup comprised of the County Office Of Emergency Services (OES) the County Emergency Communications Center, Local/Regional Fire, EMS, and Federal, State, and Local Law Enforcement agencies.

 The group has developed goals and strategies to help enhance the safety of school sites throughout Monterey County such as:

 - Potential partnerships for school resource officers

 - Critical Incident training / preparedness

 - New Technology (smart CCTV, Shot Spotter, Emergency Alert Applications, etc.)